turbobuildhome/.github/profile/README.md

-## Hi there 👋
+## Welcome there

-TurboBuild is a build acceleration solution It can significantly reduce compilation time, at least by more than half.
+TurboBuild is a build acceleration tool.
+It can significantly reduce compilation time, at least by more than half.
 Doesn't require you to do anything, just a config file.
 It works just fine.
 If you work on windows, use mscv.
 It's the only free tool that can do it.

 <!--